 Dr. Boules has taught courses at George Mason University and American University.
 At Maryland, she will be teaching ENSP400 - Capstone in Environmental Science and Policy, as well as other upper-level courses in the ENSP Program.
 You can reach Dr. Boules by emailing email@example.com.

-Mrs. Goger is a Senior Lecturer in Environmental Science & Policy (ENSP).
-She teaches ENSP 102 - Introduction to Environmental Policy, ENSP 330 - Introduction to Environmental Law, and ENSP400 - Capstone in Environmental Science and Policy.
+Mrs. Goger is a Principal Lecturer in Environmental Science & Policy (ENSP).
+She teaches ENSP 102 - Introduction to Environmental Policy, ENSP 330 - Introduction to Environmental Law, ENSP370 - Principles of Environmental Justice, and ENSP400 - Capstone in Environmental Science and Policy.

 Mrs. Goger received her B.A. in History from Duke University and her J.D. from the University of Maryland School of Law, where she concentrated in Environmental Law and was an articles editor of the Maryland Law Review.
 After graduating from law school, Mrs. Goger clerked for U.S. District Judge Frederic N. Smalkin and went on to serve as a trial attorney in the Environment and Natural Resources Division of the U.S. Department of Justice.
 While there, she litigated cases involving the Florida Everglades and the Klamath River Basin in Oregon, which provide interesting case studies in her courses.

 Mrs. Goger’s appreciation for the environment grows out of her love for the diverse environmental resources of the state of Maryland.
-She grew up hiking and camping near Frederick and now enjoys exploring the Severn River and Chesapeake Bay with her husband and three young children.
+She grew up hiking and camping near Frederick and now enjoys exploring the Severn River and Chesapeake Bay with family.
 You may contact Mrs. Goger by e-mail at firstname.lastname@example.org, by calling 301.405.4104, or by leaving a message in the ENSP office.

-Ms. Annette Spivy received her BS in Environmental Studies from the University of Central Florida while minoring in Biology.
-She then went on to receive an MSc in Sustainable Development and Conservation Biology (CONS) with a focus in applied spatial ecology from the University of Maryland, College Park.
-Ms. Spivy always had a passion for conservation and had also developed a strong knowledge of environmental modeling, data management, and quantitative assessments of environmental change and quality (with the use of Geographical Information Systems (GIS) and select programming software).
+Dr. Annette Spivy received her BS in Environmental Studies from the University of Central Florida while minoring in Biology.
+She then went on to receive an MSc in Sustainable Development and Conservation Biology (CONS) with a focus in applied spatial ecology from the University of Maryland, College Park, where she also earned her PhD in Ecosystem Health and Natural Resources Management.
+Dr. Spivy always had a passion for conservation and had also developed a strong knowledge of environmental modeling, data management, and quantitative assessments of environmental change and quality (with the use of Geographical Information Systems (GIS) and select programming software).

-At Maryland, Ms. Spivy advises ENSP-Wildlife students, and teaches a number of courses, including: ENSP101 - Intro to Environmental Science and plans to teach some of the ENSP Applied Science and Policy courses for the program.
-You can reach Ms. Spivy by e-mailing email@example.com.
+At Maryland, Dr. Spivy advises ENSP-Wildlife students, and teaches a number of courses, including: ENSP101 - Intro to Environmental Science and plans to teach some of the ENSP Applied Science and Policy courses for the program.
+You can reach Dr. Spivy by e-mailing email@example.com.